hasun-idme/idme-dotnet-decryption-sample-code/readme.md

 ## Todo

 1. Add function to automatically pull encrypted payloads from a specified consumer using OIDC
-2. Add function to decrypt JWE in the program
+2. Add function to decrypt JWT in the program rather than jwt.io

 ## Contributing